14 DIY Home-Health Tests That Could Save Your Life (and Take Just Seconds)

 Go from lying down to standing

 One of the signs of iron deficiency you might be ignoring is dizziness upon standing.
-We’ve probably all experienced that vertigo-type feeling once in a while upon getting out of bed—but if it happens frequently, it could be a sign of anemia, as well as low blood pressure, dehydration, or other conditions.
+You’ve probably experienced that vertigo-type feeling occasionally when getting out of bed.
+But if it happens frequently, it could be a sign of anemia, as well as low blood pressure, dehydration, or other conditions.
 “Changing positions—such as changing from lying down to sitting to standing—involves many systems in the body,” Dr. Caudle says.
 “The heart, brain, nervous system, inner ear, and many other systems are involved in the process of changing positions.”
 Experiencing symptoms like dizziness or lightheadedness when rising can be a sign of problems related to these areas of the body.
 When it comes to low blood pressure, the condition itself isn’t a problem according to the American Heart Association, but if it’s accompanied by dizziness or other symptoms, it’s worth getting checked out.
 Here are other medical causes of dizziness.

 Touch your feet with a pencil